 A Zen master was asked what is the most important thing in doing zazen.
 He replied, “posture and breath”.
 He paused in thought for a moment, and then amended his answer: “Posture,” he said.

 Why?
-The breath is the core of meditation practice, and proper breathing is impossible without good, erect posture.
-With it, proper breathing, i.e. breathing from the lower abdomen, slow and steady, comes very naturally.
+The breath is the core of meditation practice, and proper breathing is difficult without good, erect posture.
+With it, proper breathing from the lower abdomen, slow and steady, comes very naturally.

 What is proper posture?
 The back is straight, held up by a firm foundation of core muscles.
 Not ramrod straight, but with a gentle “S” curve, the shoulders back but relaxed and loose.

-To arrive at this posture, do not neglect the little rocking ritual at the beginning of the sitting.
-It’s a very important part of practice for three reasons.
-First, it’s very important in finding your correct posture, the posture in which breath flows easily and attention naturally goes to the tanden.
-Second, It’s very important in engaging the core, which is the foundation supporting your straight back, and third, it’s very important in centering your conscious attention in the tanden, at the base of the abdomen.
+To arrive at this posture, gently rock forward and back, coming to a point of balance in the centre, then do the same from side to side.
+Do not neglect this little rocking ritual at the beginning of the sitting; it’s an important part of practice for three reasons.
+First, it’s important in finding your correct posture, the posture in which breath flows easily and attention naturally goes to the lower abdomen.
+Second, it’s important in engaging the core, which is the foundation supporting your straight back.
+And third, it’s important in bringing your conscious attention to the tanden, at the base of the abdomen.

-With back straight, the core engaged in support, breathing from the lower abdomen, and attention naturally down in the tanden, we move very quickly into our Zen samadhi.
+With back straight, the core engaged in support, breathing from the lower abdomen, and attention naturally down in the tanden, we can move smoothly and easily into our Zen samadhi.

 That said, we are all flawed human beings, and it may be that one’s particular flaw is of a physical sort that does not permit one to sit without some sort of support for the back, or forces one to sit in a chair.
 Simply do what you can.
-You’ll find that it is enough.
+That will be enough.

-Breath.
-Once you’ve found your seating posture, go through the breathing sequence.
-It’s not just a cleansing breath; it’s also instrumental in bring conscious attention into the tanden, and is the gateway into the steady, deep breathing of Zen samadhi.
-It goes like this: deep breath, hold, exhale to the bottom; deep inhalation through the mouth and long sighing exhalation through the mouth; three slow deep breaths through the nose, exhaling through the mouth; then settling into the breathing of zazen.
+Once you’ve found your sitting posture, go through the breathing sequence.
+It goes like this: deep breath, hold, exhale to the bottom; deep inhalation through the mouth and long sighing exhalation through the mouth; three slow deep breaths through the nose, exhaling through the mouth; then settling into the steady breathing through the nose of zazen.
+This is not just “cleansing breath”; it’s also instrumental in bring conscious attention into the lower abdomen, and is the gateway into the steady, quiet breathing of Zen samadhi.

 Sitting, rocking, breathing sequence, zazen: All Practice!
 All Enlightenment!
 All nothing at all.

-The first thing I want to consider is the idea of the mudra.
-A mudra is simply a bodily position which promotes or is conducive to Zen meditation.
+A mudra is simply a bodily position which promotes or is conducive to Zen meditation, and which expresses its poise and dignity .
 Classically, each aspect of the lotus position is a mudra.

 When sitting in the full lotus position, the legs form an important mudra, with the right foot on the left thigh and the left foot over top of it on the right thigh.
 With the knees on the zabuton or matt, and the buttocks on the front of your zafu or sitting cushion, you have a very stable pyramidal base, and maximum support for the back.
 Moreover, in this classic position, the left side of the body, the intuitive side controlled by the right brain, dominates the more logical, rational, right side, controlled by the left brain, and the heels make a convenient resting spot for the maha mudra.